k2matu/42-push_swap/README.md

 # Push swap 125/100
-push_swap is a sorting algorithm project where the goal is to sort a stack of integers using two stacks and a set of predefined instructions to manipulate these stacks.
+**Push_swap** is a **sorting algorithm** project where the goal is to sort a stack of integers using two stacks and a set of predefined instructions to manipulate these stacks.
 The objective is to achieve the sorted order with the minimal number of moves.

 ## The rules
 You have 2 stacks named A and B.